 Better forecasts also accelerate the adoption of renewables by optimizing use of the electrical grid.
 Because the variability of renewables is a key obstacle in their adoption, improving forecasts and solving for unknowns reduces the usage of carbon-intensive peaker plants.

 The climate emergency is already here.
-In addition to reducing underlying emissions, we’re committed to helping humanity manage the extreme weather climate change is already causing.
+In addition to reducing underlying emissions, we’re committed to helping humanity manage intensifying extreme weather.
 We can: